A Special Case

 But he didn’t understand why.

 He never spoke to the golden haired girl.
 She was friends with other boys but not with him.
-He only knew her name was Julie.
-She’d flash her white teeth and shake her blonde tresses, guilty in her infant innocence, and the other boys would flock, all of them come running, while he sat on his own and watched with his ball.
-He had a thing for Julie’s ever thereafter.
+He only knew her name was Susie.
+She’d flash her white teeth and shake her blonde tresses, guilty in her innocence, and the other boys would flock, all of them come running, while he sat on his own and watched with his ball.
+He had a thing for Susie’s ever thereafter.
 Only had to hear the name and he’d be dreaming of red wellies and hopscotch.

 “Your son has an abnormally small jaw,” said the dentist in a pleasant voice.